WICG/webcomponents/proposals/html-modules-explainer.md

 }
 ```

 This is the fundamental way in which HTML Modules will expose their content to their referrer (the document/module that imported them) -- the HTML Module can take its HTML elements, classes, functions, etc., and export them from any inline script in the HTML Module's document.
 This allows HTML Modules to operate with the same import/export syntax as ES modules.
-Note that in the existing ES6 implementation, exports from an inline Script Module previously had no real use; in this way we grant them one.
+Note that in the existing ES implementation, exports from an inline Script Module previously had no real use; in this way we grant them one.

 Example: